 International House of Prayer

 Utilizing the gift of night-and-day prayer, it is crucial that we create a way for teenagers in this spiritual family to live the New Testament lifestyle of prayer, purity, and pursuing God.
-We want to see what can be produced in teens who are raised up in an environment of continual pursuit of God that honors spiritual passion and extravagant love for Him.
+We want to see what can be produced in teens who are raised in an environment of continual pursuit of God that honors spiritual passion and extravagant love for Him.
 Our challenge is to carefully nurture and connect our teenagers to the heart of God and what it means to play a part in the prayer movement.

 Youth in the Prayer Movement